ptsteadman/notebook/other/fb_status_drafts.md

 Shame is a very human feeling, key to our ability to focus our efforts, but extremely toxic in fragile moments.
 Shame tells us to stop, for better or worse, but it can also motivate us to fix things. ???

+Trolls:
+March 2nd, 2016, the day I am no longer a bro
+New York is a bad dream that I am enjoying a lot